webcomponents/webcomponents.github.io/contributing.md

 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+5. Submit a pull request to `site` branch :D

 ## Contributing articles